IMM-101 consists of heat-killed M. obuense

 Professor Stanford helped Harley Street surgeon

 Professor Stanford helped Harley Street surgeon Dr Charles Akle to set up Immodulon in 2007.
 With the additional scientific support of Professor John Grange, another expert of mycobacteria with whom Professor Stanford collaborated in the cancer area3, Immodulon started to research and develop M. obuense NCTC13365 for its use in immuno-oncology, a field that was not very popular at that time.
-The influential Science journal listed cancer immunotherapy as the breakthrough of 2013 and in 2018 Professors James Allison and Tasuku Honjo received the Nobel prize for their scientific work that led to the development of these immune checkpoint inhibitors.
+The influential Science journal listed cancer immunotherapy as the breakthrough of 2013 and in 2018 Professors James Allison and Tasuku Honjo received the Nobel prize for their scientific work that led to the development of immune checkpoint inhibitors.
 Modulating and strengthening of the immune system is now seen as one of the most promising ways to eventually control or cure cancer.

 Immodulon’s primary focus is cancer